 Mostly residing in Tenerife, they had formed their own unique culture and burial customs.
 Furthermore, the most fascinating, perhaps, example of Guanche burials are the mummies found on the island.
 Apparently, Guanche also used embalming techniques comparable to the Ancient Egyptians.
 And that’s the origin of Canarian mummies.

 Although the mummified corpses have been found on other Canary islands, their purpose is up for debate.
 For instance, many researchers support that corpses on La Palma or on Gran Canaria were mummified due to environmental reasons.
 Moreover, mummification did not take place for sure on islands such as Lanzarote and Fuerteventura.

-That evidence makes the Tenerife mummies unique amongst other Guanche practices in the archipelago.
-Not only did the Guanche mummify their dead, but they also built a necropolis to store the mummies.
-The Necropolis of Uchova contained around 70 mummies.
+As a result, that makes the Tenerife mummies unique amongst other Guanche practices in the archipelago.
+After all, not only did the Guanche mummify their dead, but they also built a necropolis to store the mummies.
+For example, the Necropolis of Uchova contained around 70 mummies.
 In modern Canarian Spanish, the mummies are often called mirlados meaning the embalmed ones or even enzurronados which translates to the leather-bagged ones.